danitrave/CapitalCitiesGame/docs/source/classification.rst

    python3 SCALT.py read_counts.tsv --Notation gene_symbol

-By default, a cell is classified if it expresses at leat **250** genes.
+By default, a cell is classified if it expresses at least **250** genes.
 Managing the SCALT.py parameters, this threshold che be modified as follows:

 ::